Illuminating the Passover Haggadah

 About the Event

-Recited every year at Seder meals around the world, the Haggadah is a guidebook used for the celebration of Passover, and it’s the focus of Museum of the Bible’s newest exhibit, With a Mighty Hand: The Art of and History of the Passover Haggadah.
-Reserve your seat for a special program led by Sharon Mintz, an expert in illuminated Hebrew manuscripts, where she will share the colorful history of the Haggadah during the Middle Ages and beyond.
-Ms. Mintz will be joined after the program by Elka Deitsch, the curator of the Haggadah exhibit, for a private tour of the Haggadahs on display.
+Recited every year at Seder meals around the world, the Haggadah is a guidebook used for the celebration of Passover, and it’s the focus of Museum of the Bible’s new exhibit, With a Mighty Hand: The Art and History of the Passover Haggadah.
+Reserve your seat for a special program led by Sharon Mintz, an expert in illuminated Hebrew manuscripts, and Elka Deitsch, the curator of the Haggadah exhibit, where they will share the colorful history of the Haggadah during the Middle Ages and beyond.

 Sharon Liberman Mintz